16.66% Raised

 Case Management FAQ

 • Our initial approach is to coordinate with medical relief organizations and other medical institutions, and refer the case(s) to them.
-Hurras also supports medical organizations that do not have the capacity to fully cover the treatment, by organizing fundraising and advocacy campaigns.
-In addition, Hurras may assist in organizing local fundraising campaigns to fund the treatment as part of its strategy to empower society to undertake future initiatives.
+Child Guardians also supports medical organizations that do not have the capacity to fully cover the treatment, by organizing fundraising and advocacy campaigns.
+In addition, Child Guardians may assist in organizing local fundraising campaigns to fund the treatment as part of its strategy to empower society to undertake future initiatives.

-• In the cases when the family or the caregiver can only cover part of the treatment cost, Hurras may assist in covering the remaining cost.
-In other cases, Hurras may cooperate with other medical organizations/institutions to cover the expenses.
+• In the cases when the family or the caregiver can only cover part of the treatment cost, Child Guardians may assist in covering the remaining cost.
+In other cases, Child Guardians may cooperate with other medical organizations/institutions to cover the expenses.

 • The expenses will be covered in full (100%) in the event of high-risk and urgent medical cases, and when the caregiver cannot cover the expenses on his or her own.